There is a lot that goes into the manufacture of PCBs.

 4.)
 Design Checks

-Given that each stage of the design process adds another layer of functionality, there is the risk that the will be issues with the functionality later on, due to a host of reasons.
+Given that each stage of the design process adds another layer of functionality, there is the risk that the will be issued with the functionality later on, due to a host of reasons.

 5.)
 Photo Film Creation